Franzelswarnmps/R-AutoBuy/readme.md

 # Todo
 * Add a config field for geckodriver executable location
+* Add a feature flag so users don't have to uncomment captcha code

 # Configuration
 You will probably want to change the product url if you're using this to buy